 Here are just a handful of ways a therapy dog can benefit your physical health!

 1. Decrease blood pressure

 Dogs can help us feel less stressed and overwhelmed with their sweet, silly natures.
 So, it shouldn’t be too surprising that along with less stress, our pups can also lower our blood pressure.
-Studies have shown that when you hug, pet, or snuggle your dog, your blood pressure (and heart rate!) are lowered.
+Studies have shown that when you hug, pet, or snuggle your dog, your blood pressure (and heart rate!) are lowered1.
 And one study found that when people who had nearly reached hypertension adopted dogs, blood pressure levels fell significantly within just a few months!

 2. Help you develop healthy habits

 If you’ve owned a dog before, you know that they require daily maintenance.
 And that daily maintenance is a boon for pet owners, as it aids in helping them develop healthy habits.
 One excellent example is the need to ensure your dog is getting enough daily exercise; engaging in activity with your pet improves your physical health, too.